 Championship racing in the U.S. is conducted at District and National levels.
 The U.S. National Championship and the North American Championship are open regattas which serve as qualifiers for International Championships.
 America's best sailors have raced Snipes in the World Championship, the Western Hemisphere Championship, the Pan-American Games, the Junior Worlds, Woman Worlds, and the Masters Worlds.

 The U.S. National and U.S. Junior National Championships are a week long event.
 Typically, 60 to 80 boats compete during this mid-summer regatta.
-The U.S. Masters Championship and North American Championship are 4 day events held in the late summer.
+The U.S. Masters Championship and North American Championship are 3-4 day events held in the late summer.
 The locality of a Championship regatta is moved around the country so that Snipe racing is promoted throughout the U.S. There are many other excellent regattas sponsored by individual Fleets.
 One of the oldest and most popular is the Snipe Winter Circuit.
 By using two weeks of vacation during mid-March, Snipe sailors can race in the Midwinter Championship at Clearwater, Fla., the Don-Q Rum Keg Regatta at Miami, Fla., and finish in the tropical waters of the Bahamas for the Bacardi and Gamblin Series at Nassau.
-Another popular regatta attended by Dallas sailors is the Halloween Regatta, hosted by the Atlanta Yacht Club, and its very popular costume party.

 Locally, Fleet 001 at White Rock Lake is part of Snipe District II which has 8 fleets and 150 active members.
 District II hosts 6 to 8 sanctioned regattas annually.
 Major regattas such as the Southwestern, District Championship, Fire on the Water, Rocky Mountain Championship, and Missouri Valley Championship draw 10 to 30 boats.
 Although the Snipe Class offers serious racing on the water there is still time for fun off the water.
 A typical regatta includes dinner and a party.
 Snipe sailors realize that while the racing is important, it is the friendships that endure.